MattJones-Cloudticity/policies/source/sections/13-disaster_recovery_policy.md

 # 13. Disaster Recovery Policy

-The Cloudticity Contingency Plan establishes procedures to recover Cloudticity following a disruption resulting from a disaster.
+This Disaster Recovery Policy and Plan (also referred to throughout our policies as the Cloudticity Contingency Plan) establishes procedures to recover Cloudticity following a disruption resulting from a disaster.
 This Disaster Recovery Policy is maintained by the Cloudticity Security Officer and Privacy Officer.

 The following objectives have been established for this plan: